A Natural Adaptive Process for Collective Decision-Making: Introduction

-Maximal lotteries are known to satisfy a number of desirable properties that are typically considered in social choice theory.
+Maximal lotteries are known to satisfy a number of desirable properties that are typically considered in social choice theory \citep[see, e.g.,][]{FeMa92a,Lasl00a,RiSh10a,Hoan17a,BBS20a}.
 For example, Condorcet winners (i.e., alternatives that defeat every other alternative in a pairwise majority comparison) will be selected with probability 1, and Condorcet losers (i.e., alternatives that are defeated in all pairwise majority comparisons) will never be selected.
 No group of voters benefits by abstaining from an election, removing losing alternatives does not affect maximal lotteries, and each alternative's probability is unaffected by cloning other alternatives.
 Maximal lotteries have been axiomatically characterized using Arrow's independence of irrelevant alternatives and Pareto efficiency \citep{BrBr17a} as well as population-consistency and composition-consistency \citep{Bran13a}.
-The dynamic procedure described above implements maximal lotteries while providing \begin{itemize} \item \emph{myopic strategyproofness} within each round, \item minimal \emph{preference elicitation} and thus increased privacy protection, \item \emph{verifiability} realized via a simple physical procedure, and \item all-round \emph{flexibility}. \end{itemize}
+The dynamic procedure described above implements maximal lotteries while providing \begin{itemize} \item \emph{myopic strategyproofness} within each round, \item minimal \emph{preference elicitation} and, thus, increased privacy protection, \item \emph{verifiability} realized via a simple physical procedure, and \item all-round \emph{flexibility}. \end{itemize}

-\emph{Myopic strategyproofness}: Decisions in each round are made by letting a randomly selected voter choose between two alternatives.
-Clearly, a voter who is only concerned with the outcome of the current round is best off by choosing the alternative which she truly prefers.
-If she also takes into account the outcomes of future rounds, however, she may be able to skew the distribution in the urn by choosing alternatives strategically.\footnote{Maximal lotteries, like any ex-post Pareto efficient randomized choice procedure, fail to be strategyproof \citep{Gibb77a}.
-Our simple notion of myopic strategyproofness could be strengthened by discounting future rounds.}
+\emph{Myopic strategyproofness}: Each round's decision is made by letting a randomly selected voter choose between two alternatives.
+Clearly, a voter who is only concerned with the outcome of the current round is best off by choosing the alternative that she truly prefers.
+If she also takes into account the outcomes of future rounds, however, she may be able to skew the distribution in the urn by choosing alternatives strategically.\footnote{Maximal lotteries, like any \emph{ex post} Pareto efficient randomized choice procedure other than random dictatorships, fail to be strategyproof \citep{Gibb77a}.
+The simple notion of myopic strategyproofness could be strengthened by discounting future rounds.}